Matthew-D-Johnston/RB129-Assessment/study_guide_pt1.md

   * You can only subclass from one class.
 But you can mix in as many modules as you'd like.
   * If it's an "is-a" relationship, choose class inheritance.
 If it's a "has-a" relationship, choose modules.
 Example: a dog "is an" animal; a dog "has an" abillity to swim.
   * You cannot instantiate modules (i.e., no object can be created from a module).
 Modules are used only for namespacing and grouping common methods together.
+* When a module is included in a class, the class is searched before the module.
+But, the module is searched before the superclass.
+This order of precedence applies to all modules and classes in the inheritance hierarchy.

 ##### Modules and Namespacing

 * In this context, namespacing means organizing similar classes under a module.
 In other words, we'll use modules to group related classes.

   * One advantage of namespacing is that it makes it easy for us to recognize related classes in our code.
 * The second advantage is it reduces the likelihood of our classes colliding with other similarly named classes in our codebase.

 ##### Modules as Containers (Module Methods)

   * This involves using modules to house other methods.
   * This is very useful for methods that seem out of place within your code.